resourcepool/save-lora-trainer/rescue-hacker-template/README.md

 Hint 3:
 The PhyPayload binary protocol stores information in...
 Little-Endian... [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness)

+**Tests:**
+To make your life easier, we have implemented a sequence of tests to validate this.
+Just run `npm test` and it should give you a head start

 ### Step 3 - Activating the device
 Now that we know how to decode a Device JoinRequest, we need to implement the necessary steps to activation in the Gotham-IoT server.